 1.2 Handling of Consoles

-Commands to s from a console are served sequentially in the order of their arrival.
-The processing of a line of commands is terminated by a short reply printed on the console.
+Commands to s are served sequentially in the order of their arrival.
+The processing of a line of commands is either terminated by a short reply or by asking for more input, depending on which commands s has processed.